-- MUTYH testing criteria: - At least 10 adenomas - Meets criteria for SPS [Serrated Polyposis Syndrome] and some adenomas. (see below) - o Known deleterious MUTYH mutation(s) in the family - SPS clinical diagnostic criteria: - o "≥5 serrated lesions/polyps proximal to the rectum, all being ≥5 mm in size, with ≥2 being ≥10 mm in size." - Second seco - Note: "any histological subtype of serrated lesion/polyp (hyperplastic polyp, sessile serrated lesion without or with dysplasia, traditional serrated adenoma, and unclassified serrated adenoma) is included in the final polyp count.
+- MUTYH testing criteria: - At least 10 adenomas - Meets criteria for SPS [Serrated Polyposis Syndrome] and some adenomas. (see below) - Known deleterious MUTYH mutation(s) in the family - SPS clinical diagnostic criteria: - "≥5 serrated lesions/polyps proximal to the rectum, all being ≥5 mm in size, with ≥2 being ≥10 mm in size." - ">20 serrated lesions/polyps of any size distributed throughout the large bowel, with ≥5 being proximal to the rectum." - Note: "any histological subtype of serrated lesion/polyp (hyperplastic polyp, sessile serrated lesion without or with dysplasia, traditional serrated adenoma, and unclassified serrated adenoma) is included in the final polyp count.
 The polyp count is cumulative over multiple colonoscopies." - "Siblings of a patient with MAP are recommended to have site-specific testing for the familial pathogenic variants.
 Full sequencing of MUTYH may be considered in an unaffected parent when the other parent has MAP.
 If the unaffected parent is found to not have a MUTYH pathogenic variant, genetic testing in the children is not necessary to determine MAP status.
 If the unaffected parent is not tested, comprehensive testing of MUTYH should be considered in the adult children.
 If the unaffected parent is found to have one MUTYH pathogenic variant, testing the adult children for the familial MUTYH pathogenic variants is indicated." - "When colonic polyposis is present only in the proband and/or in siblings, consider recessive inheritance or de novo APC gene mutations ...
 Overall, the decision to order APC, MUTYH, or germline multi-gene testing including these genes should be at the discretion of the clinician." - All recommendations are category 2A.